flame/blis/docs/FAQ.md

 ### Does BLIS automatically detect my hardware?

 On certain architectures, yes.
-In order to use auto-detection, you must specify `auto` as your configuration when running `configure` (Please see the [BLIS build system wiki](BuildSystem) for more info.)
+In order to use auto-detection, you must specify `auto` as your configuration when running `configure` (Please see the BLIS [Build System](https://github.com/flame/blis/blob/master/docs/BuildSystem.md) guide for more info.)
 A runtime detection option is also available.
-(Please see the [BLIS configuration guide](ConfigurationHowTo) for more info.)
+(Please see the [Configuration Guide](https://github.com/flame/blis/blob/master/docs/ConfigurationHowTo.md) for a comprehensive walkthrough.)

 If automatic hardware detection is requested at configure-time and the build process does not recognize your architecture, the `generic` configuration is selected.

 ### I understand that BLIS is mostly a tool for developers?

 Yes.
-In order to achieve high performance, BLIS requires that hand-coded kernels and micro-kernels be written and referenced in a valid [BLIS configuration](ConfigurationHowTo).
+In order to achieve high performance, BLIS requires that hand-coded kernels and micro-kernels be written and referenced in a valid [BLIS configuration](https://github.com/flame/blis/blob/master/docs/ConfigurationHowTo.md).
 These components are usually written by developers and then included within BLIS for use by others.

 The good news, however, is that end-users can use BLIS too.
 Once the aforementioned kernels are integrated into BLIS, they can be used without any developer-level knowledge.
 Usually, `./configure auto; make; make install` is sufficient for the typical users with typical hardware.

 ### How do I link against BLIS?

 Linking against BLIS is easy!
 Most people can link to it as if it were a generic BLAS library.
-Please see the [Linking against BLIS](BuildSystem#linking-against-blis) section of the [build system wiki](BuildSystem).
+Please see the [Linking against BLIS](https://github.com/flame/blis/blob/master/docs/BuildSystem.md#linking-against-blis) section of the [Build System](https://github.com/flame/blis/blob/master/docs/BuildSystem.md) guide.

 ### Must I use git?
 Can I download a tarball?

-We **strongly encourage** you to obtain the BLIS source code by cloning a `git` repository (via the [git clone](https://github.com/flame/blis/wiki/BuildSystem#obtaining-blis) command).
+We **strongly encourage** you to obtain the BLIS source code by cloning a `git` repository (via the [git clone](https://github.com/flame/blis/blob/master/docs/BuildSystem.md#obtaining-blis) command).
 The reason for this is that it will allow you to easily update your local copy of BLIS by executing `git pull`.

 Tarballs and zip files may be obtained from the [releases](https://github.com/flame/blis/releases) page.